Cheppave Chirugali: Plot

 Venu works as a receptionist in a lodge in Vishakapatnam.
-He, along with his friend Krishnamurthy, manages the entire lodge.
+He, along with his friend Gopi, manages the entire lodge.
 The lodge is owned by Venu's father but has been leased due to financial troubles.
 Radha is the daughter of the new manager for the lodge who stays next to the lodge along with her mother and family.
 Radha gets attracted towards Venu upon seeing his good nature, but Venu tells his past love story to Radha.

 A few years back, Nirmala lived in the same house where Radha lives now.
 Venu likes Nirmala and helps her family financially.
 Slowly, Venu and Nirmala fall in love, and Nirmala's parents decide to get them married.
 Ramji is Venu’s friend who stays with him during his initial days.
 Later, Ramji secures a good job and starts earning well.
 Ramji also gets attracted towards Nirmala and tries to impress her.
 Nirmala's parents consider Ramji to be a better match for Nirmala as he earns more than Venu.
 They convince Nirmala to marry Ramji.

 Venu gets heartbroken knowing this, but one day, he finds Ramji in a shopping mall with another girl.
 Venu understands that Ramji has no intention of marrying Nirmala and is planning only for an illegitimate relationship with her.
 Venu informs this to Nirmala, who misunderstands that he is trying to break her relationship with Ramji by cooking up false stories.
 Nirmala, along with her family, moves to a big house given by Ramji.